ereisher/Capstone/README.md

 Note that the full analysis could be run in HOLLAND COMPUTING CENTER (HHC) (https://hcc.unl.edu/) without the need to install anything except for the step that uses R.

 ## License
-This repo uses the MIT License.
+This repository uses the MIT License.